 Growing Microgreens is Simple and Accessible

 Our farm education is focused on giving everyone a chance to raise their food and medicine, regardless of where they live.
-The thought that you can do this, even living in an apartment with no balcony, often comes as a surprise.
-But it’s true!
+In truth, the thought that you can do this, even living in an apartment with no balcony, often comes as a surprise.
+However, it is true!

 Right now (if you love gardening and live in the northern U.S.) you’re likely looking forward to getting your hands in the dirt.
 I live in zone 6a, which means I won’t be able to plant anything out until the last week of May.
 Starting seeds indoors is a great first step to fighting this feeling, but I can’t start seeds for another couple weeks.